The Abyssinian Owl is a medium-sized owl with long wings and prominent dark ear-tufts. It is also known as the African Long-eared Owl.

 Habitat: Giant heath, open grassland and moorland with groups of trees, forested areas in highlands, humid forested valleys and gorges in high mountains from about 2800-2900m.

 Distribution: Ethiopian Highlands, Mt.
-Kenya, Ruwenzori Mountains, western Uganda, south to eastern Zaire.
+Kenya, Ruwenzori Mountains, western Uganda, south to eastern Democratic Republic of the Congo.

 Original Description: Guerin-Ménéville, Felix Éduard.
 1848.
 Revue Zoologique, par la Société Cuvierienne, 6, p.
 321.